Applications Research areas

 Read length typically 50-300 bp

-Short reads do not span challenging genomic regions (e.g. repeats and structural variants) or full-length RNA transcripts, resulting in fragmented assemblies and ambiguous transcript isoform data.
+Short reads do not typically span entire regions of interest, including repeats and structural variants, or full length RNA transcripts, resulting in fragmented assemblies and ambiguous transcript isoform data.

 Direct, amplification-free protocols

-Amplification can introduce bias, which reduces uniformity of coverage, and removes base modifications, necessitating additional sample prep, sequencing runs, and expense.
+Amplification can introduce bias — reducing uniformity of coverage with the potential for coverage gaps — and removes base modifications, necessitating additional sample prep, sequencing runs, and expense.